davidjudge1965/homelabjourney/articles/proxmox-cloudinit-CLI.md

 This creates a VM with ID 8200, sets the core count to 4, gives it the name "ubuntu-cloud" and sets the first network interface to use the virtio driver and the `vmbr0` 'bridge'.

 ### Import then attach the downloaded CloudInit image to the VM
 For it to be used by the VM, the cloudinit image must be imported to the VM and placed in a proxmox storage.
-Think of this as converting the downloaded 'img' file into a qcow2 file, Proxmox's prefered format.
+Think of this as converting the downloaded 'img' file into a qcow2 file, Proxmox's preferred format.
 On my server, that storage that will hold the resulting qcow2 file is called "data4tb".

 The  commands are below - The bolded text needs to be adapted for your environment.

 "noble-server-cloudimg-amd64.img" is the file name from the wget command which will be imported into the Proxmox VM as 'vm-8200-disk-0'...
 It's disk number 0 of VM id 8200.

 The cloudinit disk images are just big enough.
 This means that once it's up and running you won't have enough disk space to store very much.
-In my testing it failes to install more than 2 ro 3 packages before the VM ran out of space.
-To alleviate this issue, the commands in clude growing the disk.
+In my testing I failed to install more than 2 or 3 packages as the VM ran out of space.
+To alleviate this issue, the commands include growing the disk.
 Doing it at this stage has the benefit that at first start, the filesystem will expand to fill the disk.
-The command tells pve to grow the disk so if it was 3Gbytes to start with the command below will give you a disk of 53Gb.
+The 'resize' command tells pve to grow the disk so if it was 3Gbytes to start with the command below will give you a disk of 53Gb.

 The last command sets the boot order to contain just one disk, the one attached to scsi0.